-We are utilizing our proprietary FORCETM platform to overcome the current limitations of muscle tissue delivery and advance modern oligonucleotide therapeutics for muscle diseases.
-In selecting diseases to target with our FORCE platform, we seek those with clear translation from preclinical disease models to well-defined and rapid clinical development paths to approval.
+We are utilizing our proprietary FORCETM platform to overcome limitations of muscle tissue delivery and advance modern oligonucleotide therapeutics for muscle diseases.
+In selecting diseases to target with our FORCE platform, we seek those with clear translational potential from preclinical disease models to well-defined clinical development and regulatory pathways.